cryptape/ckb-auth/docs/monero.md

 See [monero-rs/base58-monero](https://github.com/monero-rs/base58-monero) for how to manipulate monero base58 data programatically.

-In order for ckb-auth to acutally verify the vailidity of the signature, we need to store the signature, the mode that used to sign the transactions and public keys (spend key followed by view key).
+In order for ckb-auth to acutally verify the vailidity of the signature, we need to store the signature, the mode (only spend key mode is supported) that used to sign the transactions and public keys (spend key followed by view key).
 For example, to verify the signature with base65 encoding `3ZKheximq145tW14dshL17Jpqp2GJn296GfRnGqt3pMeaZU7xoEEAFr2Xm7Jc7xZjYWf6KhstZanA73to7uF6rea` which is signed by the spend key of monero account `41eBLjYsK28CJD5z2b7FojMCDg6vERASShVZqAvnsC9LhS7saG8CmMo5Rm92wgnT8wa6nJVu57MHHjmnoyvTpCG7NQ7dErc` we need to use the data whose hex encoding is